JCharante/pos365-analysis/README.md

 You'll need to install the python3 dependencies in requirements.txt

+Goal: none of these scripts will delete your data in the /data folder.
+If you delete the database, you can re-initialize it and add the same stores again, and then run the load script again.

 Use `python3 init.py` to initialize the SQLite3 database and data folder. (suggestion: install SQLite DB Browser to view the database)

 Use `python3 add_store.py <storename>` to add a store to the database & data folder.
 This will create a folder in the data folder with the store name.